SamGit83/bookshelf-scanner-ios/docs/planning/MVP_Plan_and_User_Journey.md

-# 📚 Bookshelf Scanner - Comprehensive MVP Plan & User Journey Analysis
+# 📚 Book Shelfie - Comprehensive MVP Plan & User Journey Analysis

 ## 🎯 Executive Summary

-The Bookshelf Scanner is a revolutionary iOS app that transforms physical book collections into digital libraries using AI-powered image recognition.
+The Book Shelfie is a revolutionary iOS app that transforms physical book collections into digital libraries using AI-powered image recognition.
 This MVP plan focuses on the core bookshelf scanning experience with a streamlined 4-tab architecture designed for optimal user engagement and library management.

 ## 🏗️ Initial Technical Architecture Plan